World Cup 2026 Stadiums

 How many matches will San Francisco Bay Area Stadium host at FIFA World Cup 2026?

 San Francisco Bay Area Stadium is scheduled for 6 matches in total, including 5 group-stage matches and 1 Round of 32 tie.
+That spread gives Santa Clara more than one planning window, so fans should compare group-stage dates with the later bracket demand.

-What is the official FIFA name for Levi's Stadium?
+What is the tournament capacity for San Francisco Bay Area Stadium?

 Where is San Francisco Bay Area Stadium located?